Friday, February 14, 2025

 The loss of two children would have put a tremendous strain on George and Margaret's marriage, and the 1905 New York State Census bears this out.

 Margaret lives in Forestville within a block or two of Rodney Scott, George's brother.
 She works as a telephone operator in the village.
 It's a big change for daughter Helen, 14, and our 10 year-old-grandfather, Frank.
 They're now living in a one-parent home.
-Their sister, Grace, 15, has moved and boards with another family in town.
+Their sister, Grace, 15, for some unknown reason, has moved and boards with another family in town.

 FOUR WEDDINGS & A FUNERAL